ITU-BDSA23-GROUP15/Chirp/docs/report.md

 - Co-pilot: has been useful for auto completing code that has already been made previously, especially the repository database functions.
 - Co-pilot: was not good at creating new code with new logic, almost always faulty and spent more time debugging autocompleted code than what it benefitted.
-- ChatGPT: has been used a lot as a starting point in debugging, when everything seemed overwehelming.
+- ChatGPT: has been used a lot as a starting point in debugging, when everything seemed overwhelming.
-- ChatGPT:General questions about project topics, that helped narrow down the scope of the task and therefore reasearching became a lot easier.
+- ChatGPT:General questions about project topics, that helped narrow down the scope of the task and therefore researching became a lot easier.